What is Threat Hunting?

 Being proactive is one of the key aspects of threat hunting.
 Threat hunters assume that adversaries are already in the system.
 They look for unusual behavior that could indicate the presence of malicious activity.
 Successful threat hunters look for clues that indicate ongoing attacks in the system.
 Threat hunters then take the clues and create a hypothesis about how the hacker could carry out the attack.

 Hunting for threats is an interactive process that involves identifying and investigating clues and redefining the hypothesis as the threat hunters track down the threat.
 The security team is vital to threat hunting and needs to have advanced threat knowledge and know the organization’s IT system inside and out.
 While the security team will use tools to help identify threats, the team is the most important part of delivering results.

 Organizations looking to start hunting threats need first to ensure they have threat hunters who have the experience and skills required to understand and look for threats.
 While threat-hunting tools are helpful, the security team is actually doing the hunting.
 The best threat hunters know their adversaries and can think like them.
 They know the different tactics, techniques, and procedures (TTPs) that their adversaries are using and how to look for them within the network.

 Cyber threat hunting typically involves a massive amount of information.
 Security teams benefit from having a centralized data set to reveal insights efficiently.
 Typical cybersecurity tools used by mature security teams can help threat hunters reach their goals faster and easier.
 A SIEM solution will collect and enrich logs so that threat hunters can easily search the data while investigating potential threats.
 Adding UEBA will speed up a threat hunter's ability to identify suspicious and abnormal behavior in the network.
 It also helps the threat hunter form a hypothesis about the threat.
-Threat intelligence will help threat hunters start the hunt by providing threat indicators and TTPs they can use as an initial clue.
+Threat intelligence will help threat hunters start the hunt by providing threat indicators and TTPs they can use as initial clues.

 Security tools, like SIEM and UEBA, can help security teams speed up and simplify threat hunting.